Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Alternative lending FAQs

 The cost of alternative lending depends on the loan terms and the provider.
 Depending on the lending source, you may be subject to an annual percentage rate (APR).
-Some lenders may charge a monthly fee for the loan instead, which is beneficial for those who plan on quick repayment.
+Some lenders may charge a monthly fee or factor rate for the loan instead, which is beneficial for those who plan on quick repayment but can be expensive if the debt drags on.
 If, however, the lender charges an APR that seems low, confirm the fees associated with the loan.
 The lender, for example, may charge an organization fee, which represents the expense of processing your loan and may cost upward of 3 percent of the loan amount.
 Other lenders may charge a set dollar amount for closing costs.
-During the loan negotiations, ask for a breakdown of the total loan costs to understand what you’ll be paying in full to borrow the money.
+During the loan negotiations, ask for a breakdown of the total loan costs to understand what you'll be paying in full to borrow the money.

 Alternative lending isn't necessarily better than traditional lending, but it offers distinct advantages.
 Primarily, alternative lending provides the opportunity for small and midsize businesses to harness funding when they may not qualify for traditional loans.
 Alternative lending also provides more flexibility, including faster processing and shorter payment terms.
 Alternative lenders are also more versatile than traditional lenders in the amounts they can provide to businesses.
 In some cases, businesses borrow a moderate amount from an alternative lender in addition to a standard bank loan.
 Another benefit of alternative lending is the industry relies on risk assessments beyond a credit score to approve loans.
 If any of those scenarios or needs apply to your circumstances, then alternative lending may be the better option for your business.

 Alternative lending began in the early 2000s.
 The first alternative lenders entered the marketplace around 2005.
-Prosper and LendingClub, both specializing in peer-to-peer loans, are credited with launching the alternative lending trend.
-Alternative lending companies started out to aid small and midsize businesses due to banks’ preference for funding corporations, which they consider less of a financial risk, instead of smaller enterprises.
+Companies specializing in peer-to-peer loans are credited with launching the trend, though the definition has expanded significantly since then.
+Alternative lending companies started out to aid small and midsize businesses due to banks' preference for funding corporations, which they consider less of a financial risk, instead of smaller enterprises.

 Yes, you can likely get an alternative loan with bad credit.
 Some lenders even specialize in providing lending options to those with bad credit.
 Instead of looking at a credit score, the lenders will consider qualifications such as your company's minimum annual revenue.
 The alternative lender also usually weighs the applicant's experience.
 The lender, for instance, may request that applicants have operated their business for at least a year before applying.
 That longevity may indicate your worthiness to the provider even if your credit score doesn't.